matrix-org/dendrite/docs/administration/4_adminapi.md

 ## POST `/_dendrite/admin/purgeRoom/{roomID}`

 This endpoint instructs Dendrite to remove the given room from its database.
+Before doing so, it will evacuate all local users from the room.
 It does **NOT** remove media files.
 Depending on the size of the room, this may take a while.
 Will return an empty JSON once other components were instructed to delete the room.

 ## POST `/_synapse/admin/v1/send_server_notice`